-- III.13 A registered intermediary should have a general understanding of: - (a) the mandatory provident fund (MPF) System and keep abreast of developments relevant to the MPF System; - (b) the various types of registered schemes and constituent funds available in the market; and - (c) basic investment and related concepts such as the relationship between risk and return, the importance of diversification of assets, the impact of fees on return, and the effect of compounding and dollar cost averaging. - III.14 In order to achieve the understanding referred to in III.13, a registered intermediary should, at a minimum, familiarize itself with the reference materials for intermediaries issued by the MPFA and the various tools (such as the MPF Fund Platform, Retirement Planning Calculator and Trustee Service Comparative Platform) that would assist a client in making material decisions.
+- III.12 A registered intermediary should have a general understanding of: - (a) the mandatory provident fund ("MPF") System and keep abreast of developments relevant to the MPF System; - (b) the various types of registered schemes and constituent funds available in the market; and - (c) basic investment and related concepts such as the relationship between risk and return, the importance of diversification of assets, the impact of fees on return, and the effect of compounding and dollar cost averaging. - III.13 In order to achieve the understanding referred to in III.12, a registered intermediary should, at a minimum, familiarize itself with the reference materials for intermediaries issued by the MPFA and the various tools (such as the Fee Comparative Platform, calculator on retirement needs, calculator for projecting your MPF accrued benefits and Trustee Service Comparative Platform) that would assist a client in making material decisions.

-Note: Reference materials and various tools are available on the MPFA website.
+Note: Reference materials and various tools are available under "Industry Practitioner - Intermediary" on the MPFA website.